EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules

 \subsubsection{Deterministic neural network}

 The most simple deterministic benchmark is a deterministic neural network (\textit{NN-det} in the following) with an MSE loss.
 As input, we use five GCM variables, the four target variables plus sea level pressure.
 For simplicity, we have separate ML models for each target variable.
+The model architecture is the same as \ourmethod's \textit{coarse model}, using a dense MLP but without additional noise input.
 More details are given in App.~\ref{sec:appendix:details-benchmarks}.